 (1952) Ming’s Chinese Food 17812 Bellflower Blvd, Bellflower, CA 90706.
 Beautiful, original mid-century Chinese restaurant.
 The exterior of the building has Asian motifs, original signs, metal screens, a river rock wall in the entrance, and a red Chinese-style door.
 The outside wall is covered in gorgeous tiles of orange, red, and a graduating red/black color.
 Inside is like stepping back in time, with bright orange-red leather booths, dark wood laminate tables, wood ceilings and floors, along with Asian decorative touches.

 (1952) Giuliano’s 1138 W Gardena Blvd, Gardena, CA 90247.
-Family owned Italian market and deli in a building constructed in 1947, with an outdoor eating area.
-It has seen a few interior remodels over the years.
+Family owned Italian market and deli in a building constructed in 1947, with an outdoor eating area. opened on Gardena Blvd in Gardena in 1952 by Frances and Gaetano Giuliano.
+Although the inside has been remodeled over the years, the traditional glass cold cut and Italian food cases still reflect its past.
+Several Giuliano descendants still work at this location.
+The deli is known for its Torpedo Sandwich.
 Serving Italian sandwiches, pizza, pasta and fresh baked goods.

 (1953) James Restaurant 739 Truman St, San Fernando, CA 91340.